 Safety stock days = usage per day X number of days needed to meet service level goal

-- Calculate a line point or the “quantity to buy back to.”
-A line point works similar to the Max in a Min/Max, with a little more sophistication.
+- A line point, or “quantity to buy back to,” works similarly to the Max in a Min/Max, with a little more sophistication.

 Line Point = lead time demand + review cycle usage + safety stock